 Published in 1981, this book by punk poet Garry Johnson – who can be heard on some of Gary Bushell’s ‘Oi!’ albums – has long been out of print.
-Even the 2008 reissue now sells for 100 quid on Amazon.
-To be honest, it isn’t really worth this kind of money.
+Even the 2008 reissue is selling for 100 quid on Amazon now.
+To be honest, it isn’t worth this kind of money.

-Time to make a free PDF available, then – guaranteed without viruses, malware, dodgy redirecting, etc. I don’t think the publishers, Babylon Books, are still in business – and even if they were, they wouldn’t stand a chance against my super-expensive lawyers.
-So here we go:
+Time to make a free PDF available, then – guaranteed without viruses, malware, dodgy redirecting, etc. I don’t think the publishers, Babylon Books, are still in business – and even if they were, they wouldn’t stand a chance against my expensive lawyers.
+So here you are:

-Contents include a Southall eyewitness account – more perspectives on the same disaster are available here – rants, and poems.
-What’s striking is how similar the views expressed by Johnson really were to those of the much maligned Crass/hippie punk camp.
+Contents include a Southall eyewitness account – more perspectives on the same disaster are available here – rants and poems.
+What’s striking is how similar the sentiments expressed by Johnson are to those prevailing in the much maligned Crass/hippie-punk camp.
 ‘Politics’ left and right only stop you from ‘thinking for yourself’.
 All politicians are ‘the same’.
-All organisations just want to ‘use the kids’.
+All organisations want to ‘use the kids’.
 And so on.

-If your politics have never evolved beyond this basic outlook, then you should probably, ahem, start ‘thinking for yourself’.
-Or read a book, and not just punk lit either.
-However, there’s an immediacy to ‘The Story of Oi!’ (about which, alas, we learn very little) that makes it one of the most authentic and therefore most ‘punk’ documents of the era.
-And, in fairness to Johnson, he was a real pissed off kid, not an earnest peace punk passing this stuff off as philosophy.
+If your politics have never evolved beyond this basic outlook, you should probably, ahem… start ‘thinking for yourself’.
+However, there’s an immediacy to ‘The Story of Oi!’ (about which – alas! – we learn very little) that makes it one of the most authentic and ‘punk’ documents of the era.
+And in fairness to Johnson, he was just a pissed-off kid, not an earnest peace punk passing off his musings as philosophy.

 A mere two years later, his poems would become much better.
-Anyway, enjoy the book!
+Either way – enjoy the book!

 Excellent.
 My copy was stolen when I lent it to a relative in 2000.
 Thanx!